 HIV infection significantly increases the risk of progression from latent to active TB disease.
-The CD4 cell count influences both the frequency and severity of active TB disease.
-1-2 Active TB also negatively affects

-HIV disease.
-It may be associated with a higher HIV viral load and more rapid progression of HIV disease.3

-Active pulmonary or extrapulmonary TB disease requires prompt initiation of TB treatment.
-The treatment of active TB disease in HIV-infected patients should follow the general principles guiding treatment for individuals without HIV (AI).
-Treatment of drug-susceptible TB disease should include a standard regimen that consists of isoniazid (INH) + a rifamycin (rifampin or rifabutin) + pyrazinamide + ethambutol given for 2 months, followed by INH + a rifamycin for 4 to 7 months.
-The Guidelines for Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include a more complete discussion of the diagnosis and treatment of TB disease in HIV-infected patients.
+The CD4 cell count influences both the frequency and severity of active TB disease.1-2 Active TB also negatively affects HIV disease.
+It may be associated with a higher HIV viral load and more rapid progression of HIV disease.3 individuals without HIV (AI).
+Treatment of drug-susceptible TB disease should include a standard regimen that consists of isoniazid (INH) + a rifamycin (rifampin or rifabutin) + pyrazinamide + ethambutol given for 2 months, followed by INH + a rifamycin for 4 to 7 months.4 The Guidelines for Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents4 include a more complete discussion of the diagnosis and treatment of TB disease in HIV-infected patients.